supcom234/confluence-to-sphinx/sphinx/pages/mytest.rst

 1. If the installation fails:

-   1. Take note of the specific point in the installation at which the failure occurred
-   2. Which component was being installed?
-Which task was Ansible performing?
-   3. Is there any useful information to be seen in the error messages?
 2. Log in to theServiceNow portal (https://afdco.servicenowservices.com/sp) if the installation fails:

-   1. Take note of the specific point in the installation at which the failure occurred
-   2. Which component was being installed?
-   3. Which task was Ansible performing?
-   4. Check for error messages on the Portal page under the Notifications bell icon
-   5. Is there any useful information to be seen in the error messages?
 3. Ansible tends to produce a very verbose error output and it can be difficult to find which portion(s) of it are relevant.

 ::